onewelcome/sdk-react-native/docs/reference-guides/registerUser.md

 Before a user can authenticate using PIN or fingerprint, a user will need to register with your Token Server.
 Registration can be initiated using this method.

 It may be required to handle registration with some additional action (PIN/Fingerprint) handling.
-Please refer to #usePinFlow and #addEventListener
+Please refer to [usePinFlow](usePinFlow.md) and [addEventListener](addEventListener.md).

 `registerUser(identityProviderId: string | null, scopes: string[]): Promise<Profile>`
 | Property | Type | Description |